Crunchyalex/AnalogForms/README.md

 ```

 But as you might be able to tell, this doesn't really tell a field whether or not it needs to be hidden!

-Remember, we can use _Hidden Fields._ That's right.
+Hold on to your butts, because this is when things get _Wild._

+We made use of _Hidden Fields_ acting as variables..!

+Any text field can have a default value, set by a function.
+That's right.
 We made the default value of a hidden field be
 equal to the above logic.
-Then, our required form is hidden as long as the value of the "fridgeTemp" field, is "Between 1-5C"
+Then, our required field looks at the hidden field value and if it's equal to "Between 1-5C", the required field stays hidden.